lizmat/raku-all-modules/grondilu/clifford/README.md

     my $e = e(6);

-It is also possible to call this function with `Whatever` to get the infinite orthonormal basis itself.
-It can be used to create a vector from an array of coefficients.
+The module also exports a `Vector` role deriving from `Positional`.
+This role can be used to define a vector from an array:

-    say [+] 1, 2 Z* e(*);  # e(0) + 2*e(1)
+    say [1, -1] but Vector;    # e(0) - e(1)

-This `&e` subroutine is essentially the only user interface for the class.
-Everything you can do with this module, you can do it with algebraic operations on these vectors.
+The `&e` subroutine and the `Vector` role are essentially the only user interface for the class.
+Everything you can do with this module, you can do it with algebraic operations on vectors.

 Be aware that there is nothing special about `e(0)`.
 It is not a scalar, but the first unit vector or the orthogonal basis.
 In other words, indexes do